Where We Work

 - Fourth Floor – Academic offices, conference rooms, basic science research labs, Bioskills Laboratory, resident resource center, and state-of-the-art Harry R. Gossling Library.
 The library is supported by a philanthropic grant from the Gossling family in memory of the first chairman of the Department of Surgery.

-Connecticut Children’s Medical Center is the region’s only full-service hospital devoted completely to the care of children.
+Connecticut Children’s is the region’s only full-service hospital devoted completely to the care of children.
 Residents are exposed to all aspects of pediatric orthopaedic surgery including trauma, limb lengthening and deformity correction, neuromuscular disorders, spine deformities, and pediatric sports injuries.
 Residents also have access to Connecticut Children’s nationally renowned gait laboratory and its full-time staff for learning and research opportunities.
 During this rotation, each resident will complete a research project which should produce a publishable presentation.
 PGY-1 residents will spend one month in pediatric general surgery.

 Five highly qualified pediatric orthopaedic surgeons provide an excellent educational environment.
 Each resident is placed in a mentor relationship with a single attending physician for one month at a time.
 Weekly preoperative and postoperative conferences, journal club, and didactic lectures provide full immersion into the pediatric orthopaedic experience.
 Residents learn the principles of orthopaedic surgery, surgical indications, and postoperative rehabilitations, as well as the art of nonoperative treatment of musculoskeletal conditions.